myamama/iot-samples/dps-child-edge/README.md

-# Azure IoT Sample - Child for IoT Edge provisioning
+# Azure IoT Sample - DPS support for leaf devices of IoT Edge

-This sample shows how you can assign leaf devices to an Edge parent by subscribing to DeviceCreated events in IoT Hub.
+This sample shows how you can assign leaf devices to an IoT Edge parent by subscribing to DeviceCreated events in IoT Hub.
+DPS today does not support this out of the box.
 We assume a parent device's name is used as suffix to the leaf device name with a dash (-) to separate the name (like so: `child1-parent1`).

 ## Pre-requisites
 This sample assumes you have access to an Azure subscription and know how to use the Azure Portal and the CLI.